ratel-enclave/ratel-enclave.github.io/index.md

   * CURL
 ```

-The related benchmarks and applications can be seen from [here](https://github.com/ratel-enclave/ratel-tests).
+The related benchmarks and applications can be accessed from [here](https://github.com/ratel-enclave/ratel-tests).

 ## Current status

-Although Ratel surely is not full-featured or stable enough, we have demonstrated the effectiveness of Ratel with above mentioned benchmarks and applications.
-Ratel is actively being developed by Ratel Team for enabling more features, such as implementing multi-processing, bridging the Ratel client interface for DBI, supporting multi-language environment and additional functionalities required in various settings.
+Ratel is under active development and a research prototype at this stage.
+Please use at your own risk.
+Please check out the list of benchmarks / applications we have successfully tested thus far.
+We invite contributions from the community and have a long wish list of features and stability improvements.
+Please contact us (see below) if you wish to talk to us.

+Features included in this prototype release : support for program loading, 220 Linux system calls, basic syscall error-handling, multi-threading, signals, and mutex synchronization primitives.

 ## Ratel Team

+We are researchers from NUS and UC Berekely:

   * [Shweta Shinde](https://people.eecs.berkeley.edu/~shwetas/)
   * [Pinghai Yuan](https://www.comp.nus.edu.sg/~yuanping/)